xiaoyanlong/evo_sex_role/README.md

 ```
 ### High-performance computing (HPC) clusters

 Since we have to run thousands of simulations, the HPC clusters were used.
-If you could also use HPC clusters, you can run the simulations as follow.
+If you could also use HPC clusters, you can run the simulations as follows.

 ```
 module load GCC --latest